faasm/faabric/README.md

 It began life as part of [Faasm](https://github.com/faasm/faasm), but is now a stand-alone library that can be used as a base for other distributed runtimes.

+See the [documentation](https://faabric.readthedocs.io/en/latest/) for more details.

 ## Usage

 You can see a simple example in the [examples](examples) directory.

-## Development

-See the [development docs](docs/development.md) for more information on developing Faabric.